| From Palm Springs, California, Mara Purnel of Centenary University (NJ) has the honor

 each of the new levels mentioned is the same as last season, with only the

+names changed if we have been informed correctly.
 Open Flat, Open Fences, Open Western Horsemanship, Open Reining,

 Intermediate Flat, Intermediate Fences, Beginner Western Horsemanship and